Section 44AB Of The Income Tax Act

 Legal Actions

-Another tax audit penalty to look out for is legal action being taken by authorities.
-It can include further penalties, fines or criminal charges that put the reputation of a business or professional in jeopardy.
+Another tax audit penalty to watch out for is legal action taken by authorities.
+This can include further penalties, fines or criminal charges that put the reputation of a business or professional in jeopardy.

 Deductions Disallowance